shreyas-sreedhar/HTML-JavaScript-Viewer-Time-based-Greetings-Emojis/README.md

-# JavaScript-Greetings-Emojis
+# HTML-JavaScript-Viewer-Time-based-Greetings-Emojis
-Small JavaScript Code that greets the viewer of the Website based on their Local Time Zone.
+Small JavaScript Script that greets the viewer of the Website based on their Local Time Zone.
+Feel Free to download the code and use it!